Lexz-08/AMS.Profile.2/README.md

   - `Ini.ChangeEntryName(string, string, string)`
     - You give the specific section, the original entry name, and the new entry name, and the old is replaced by the new.
   - `Ini.AddSection(string)`
-    - Adds a new section to the current INI file without having to remove temporary entries for later use
+    - Adds a new section to the current INI file without having to remove temporary entries for later use.
+  - `IniReader.ReadConfig(string)`
+    - Reads an ini-config file into a structurized dictionary. (format: <string, <string, string>>)

 ## How It Works
 ### Ini.ChangeSectionName(string, string)